 No signs may be posted on College District property by a community member or organization unless the posting qualifies as a permitted campaign-related use or is in a common outdoor area subject to administrative procedures.

-A College District support organization may post a sign in College District facilities with prior approval of the vice president of academics and student affairs in accordance with the procedures developed for that purpose.
+A College District support organization may post a sign in College District facilities with prior approval of the College District in accordance with the procedures developed for that purpose.

-A community member or organization distributing materials on campus shall provide identification when requested to do so by a College District representative.
+A community member or organization using campus facilities or distributing materials on campus shall provide identification when requested to do so by a College District representative.